ekzhang/jute/README.md

 > [!IMPORTANT]
 >
-> Nothing here is actually implemented yet, I just feel the need to write down
+> Nothing here is actually implemented yet; I just feel the need to write down
-> an aspirational view of where I'm going.
+> and continuously evolve an aspiration of where I'm going.

 ## Why?

-Notebooks are tremendously important to modern data science, education, and research.
-They should be a first-class document type with excellent editors that _feel effortless_.
+Notebooks are critical to modern data science, education, and research.
+They should be a first-class document type that _feels effortless_.

 How effortless?
 No fiddling around with `pip install`, slow load times, insecure browser contexts, port-forwarding, setting up kernels, `jupyter lab build`, unnecessary context menus, or forgetting to hit "Save".

-I just want to write code interactively, and to share interactive documents.
+I just want to **write code interactively**, and to **share interactive documents**.

 > Jupyter notebooks remain the best option for exploratory data analysis,
 > reproducible documents, sharing of results, tutorials, etc.